pfashizzle/HVN_projekt2/README.md

 ### Uploading the Code

-1. Clone or download this code project to your local machine.
+1. Clone or download this code project to your local machine. te a configuration file named `config.json` in the same directory as your code and configure it as explained in the [Configuration](#configuration) section below.

 2. Transfer the code files to your MicroPython-compatible microcontroller.

-3. Create a configuration file named `config.json` in the same directory as your code and configure it as explained in the [Configuration](#configuration) section below.
+3. Crea
 ## Configuration

 The code uses a configuration file named `config.json` to set up parameters.
 Create this file with the following structure:

 {
+"sensor_id": "DS18B20",          // Sensor ID for DS18B20 temperature sensor
-    "sensor_pin": 12,              // GPIO pin to which the DS18X20 sensor is connected
+"sensor_pin": 16,                // GPIO pin where the sensor is connected "uart_port": 0,                 // UART port number
-    "sensor_id": "sensor_1",      // A unique identifier for your sensor
+"uart_tx": 0,                   // UART transmit pin
+"uart_rx": 1,                   // UART receive pin
+"baud_rate": 9600,              // Baud rate for UART communication
 "measurement_interval": 900     // Measurement interval in seconds
 }

 "sensor_pin": The GPIO pin to which the DS18X20 sensor is connected.